cits5501/cits5501.github.io/src/assessment.md

 ### What are the assessment items, when are they due, and what are they worth?

 The assessment for {{ siteinfo.unitcode }} consists of
-an online quiz, a mid-semester take-home test, a project, and a final examination.
+two online quizzes, a group project, and a final examination.

 ::: { class="assessment-table-ctr" }